Version effective date: 21 November 2021

+Nothing in this Agreement will restrict or limit a party’s general obligation at law to mitigate a loss it may suffer or incur as a result of an event that may give rise to a claim under Clauses 10.1 and 10.2.
 The indemnities in this Agreement are a party’s sole and exclusive remedy under this Agreement for violation by the other party of a third party’s Intellectual Property Rights.

 11 Disclaimers and Limitations of Liability

 Any amendment to this Agreement that is not made to the current version displayed on our website, must be in writing, signed by you and Culture Amp, and must expressly state that it is amending this Agreement.
-If you execute an enterprise agreement with Culture Amp to receive the Services, that enterprise agreement will override this Agreement to the degree stated in the agreement.

 13 Dispute Resolution, Governing Law and Jurisdiction